chilammps/Ovito/doc/python/introduction/running.rst

 This section explains how to use OVITO's built-in script interpreter.

-.. topic:: Note to 64-bit Windows users:

-	Due to compiler limitations, Python scripting is currently NOT available in the 64-bit version of OVITO for Windows.
-	Please use the 32-bit version of OVITO instead if you want to use this feature on Windows.
-	The 32-bit Windows version of the program runs on 64-bit operating systems too.

 OVITO's Python interpreter
 ----------------------------------

 OVITO includes a built-in script interpreter, which can execute programs written in the Python language.
-The current version of OVITO is compatible with the Python 2.7 language standard.
+The current version of OVITO is compatible with the Python 3.4 language standard.
 You typically execute a Python script from the terminal using the :program:`ovitos` script launcher that comes with OVITO:

 .. code-block:: shell-session